prof18/RSS-Parser/README.md

     snackbar.postValue("An error has occurred.
 Please try again");
 }
 ```
+An implementation of these code snippets is available in the [Java sample](samples/java/src/main/java/com/prof/rssparser/sample/java/), in `CoroutineBridge.kt` and `MainViewModel.java`.

 N.B.
 To use CompletableFuture, you need to have a minimum API level of 24.